Best Gay Clothing-Optional Hotels, Resorts & Campgrounds (U.S. + Worldwide)

 13. Villa 3 Caparica — Lisbon Area, Portugal

-Photo courtesy of hotels.com
+Photo courtesy of Expedia.com

 Comfort Rating: ⭐️⭐️⭐️⭐️